Scott Moran · founder individual audit · Mar 13-25, 2026

 March 19-24

-The warm-lead follow-up machine stopped being ad hoc
+The founder promise stack stopped being purely ad hoc

 March 22-24